 The law has been amended many times since 1932.
 However, an amendment in 1970 to replace the privilege of doing business language in the original act with the statement that the tax levied is due and payable on any one or all of the incidents referred to in the law was one of the more important amendments.
-Legislation has also been passed to phase-out the franchise tax on borrowed capital.
-For taxable years beginning after December 31, 2005, the amount of borrowed capital included in taxable capital will be reduced until fully phased out for the 2011 franchise tax year.
+For taxable years beginning after December 31, 2005, the amount of borrowed capital included in taxable capital was reduced until fully phased out for the 2011 franchise tax year.